History of anarchism: Prehistoric and ancient era

 Many scholars of anarchism, including anthropologists Harold Barclay and David Graeber, claim that some form of anarchy dates back to prehistory.
 The longest period of human existence, that before the recorded history of human society, was without a separate class of established authority or formal political institutions.
 Long before anarchism emerged as a distinct perspective, humans lived for thousands of years in self-governing societies without a special ruling or political class.
 It was only after the rise of hierarchical societies that anarchist ideas were formulated as a critical response to, and a rejection of, coercive political institutions and hierarchical social relationships.

 Taoism, which developed in ancient China, has been linked to anarchist thought by some scholars.
 Taoist sages Lao Tzu and Zhuang Zhou, whose principles were grounded in an "anti-polity" stance and a rejection of any kind of involvement in political movements or organisations, developed a philosophy of "non-rule" in the Tao Te Ching and the Zhuangzi.
-Taoists were trying to live in harmony with the nature.
+Taoists were trying to live in harmony with nature according to the precepts of their religion by doing this.
 There is an ongoing debate whether exhorting rulers not to rule is somehow an anarchist objective.
 A new generation of Taoist thinkers with anarchic leanings appeared during the chaotic Wei-Jin period.
 Taoism and neo-Taoism had principles more akin to a philosophical anarchism—an attempt to delegitimise the state and question its morality—and were pacifist schools of thought, in contrast with their Western counterparts some centuries later.
+Former professor emeritus of history at California State University Milton W. Meyer has stated that in his opinion, early Taoists were "early anarchists" who believed in concepts often found in states such as anti-intellectualism and "laissez-faire".
+Taoist anarchists did not believe in religious traditions such as rituals and the concepts of morality and good and evil.